 On this day, the fast is observed because it is considered to be the day that marks the time.
 Besides the sufferings the Saviour endured on his way to Mount Calvary, he was crucified.

 The last day of Passion Week marks the moment when the body of the Saviour is buried.
 It is the step Jesus takes into Hell and offers all the dead the opportunity to rise in the afterlife.
 It is the last moment before the Resurrection, celebrated by Christians at midnight.

 Marks the Resurrection of our Lord Jesus Christ, who gave Himself a sacrifice for the sins of the whole world.

-- Also called Black Week, Holy Week finds everyone busy as they prepare for the great day of the Lord’s Resurrection.
+- Also called Black Week, Holy Week finds everyone busy preparing for the great day of the Lord’s Resurrection.

 - Good Wednesday brings us closer to Easter, with every believer remembering two examples on this day: the sinner who was also led astray by God and Judas.

 Holy Week is the last week of Lent.
-During Passion Week, Christians will take part in the church services held on each holy day of the week.
+During Passion Week, Christians will participate in the church services held on each holy day.
 Also, during Holy Week, Christians fast, make final preparations for Easter Day, and are more merciful.